JakubTabor/Data_Augmentation_Overfitting__CNN/README.md

 * And i add also **dropout layer** which will **drop 0.2 of neurons** for better **accuracy score**
 * After that Flatten layer to fit all **conv layers** into my **neural net**
 * Then additional **Dense layer with 128 neurons** and output **Dense layer with five classes**

-# I compile my model with this same parameters as earlier and train it with "X_train_scaled, y_train and 20 epochs
+# I compile my model with this same parameters, because there is no need to change anything in there
+* And train it with "X_train_scaled, y_train and 20 epochs
 # Accuracy on my model is "88", but when I evaluate model with new data from my "test sets" accuracy is "70"  in my previous model was "63"
 # So we can notice difference, by adding new samples to our data and drop some neurons we can achieve better accuracy